 In this talk that I produced for Pycon USA 2021 I take a look at the Hyperloglog and Bloom Filter probabilistic data structures, using examples with the Python language and Redis with the RedisBloom module.
+I also subsequently gave this talk as a pre-recorded video at Pycon Australia 2021.

 You can watch the video here, the article that follows is a transcript of the talk: